ozoneapi/tide-portal/docs/80-step-by-step-guide.md

-# Step by Step guide to connect to sandbox
+# Guide to connect to sandbox

 ## Step 1: Pre-Requisites for TPP
 Ensure that the following pre-requisites are met before onboarding onto Tide.